openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     Rodolfo Vela, example@example.org, Institute for Collecting Data, Sample interpretation Yuri Gagarin, example@example.org, Institute for Collecting Data, Sample interpretation

 Based on this information, you will decide on the format and modality for the data collection and on a timeline.
 For example, the format of the data collection can be a mapathon set-up where a large group collects the data over a short amount of time or a smaller team that collects the data over long periods.
-The modality for the data collection concerns where the team collects the data, either in the same location or disparate locations e.g. in a mapathon, the interpreters could be in the same room interpreting the data.
+The modality for the data collection concerns where the team collects the data, either in the same location or disparate locations (e.g. in a mapathon, the interpreters could be in the same room interpreting the data).
 If the data collection is set up in disparate locations, modes of communication should be specified to help improve the consistency in the data interpretation.
 Multiple re-measurements for all samples is another option.

 The logistics manager (if different from the coordinator) will arrange logistics, including space for data collection, sufficient time for data collection, and salary arrangements.

-With your fictional team (above) and your timeline laid out in the scenario, decide on the format and modality for the data collection and on a timeline.
+With your fictional team (above) and your timeline laid out in the scenario, decide on the format and modality for the data collection and create a timeline.

 -   What other modalities of data collection can you think of?
 -   What are the pros and cons of these modalities?